UNdot33K/ScriptKiddie_AV/README.md

 elevated privileges (right click on the file and run as administrator).

-Note: if you wish to delete from your system the task created by install.bat, open a command line as administrator and use: schtasks /delete /tn "SFR_AV" /f
+Note: if you wish to delete from your system the task created by install.bat, open a command line as administrator and use: schtasks /delete /tn "SFR_AV" /f (to delete the .lnk placed in the StartUp folder: Start > search > shell:startup).